mahavinay/paginationComponent/README.md

 CSS

 ## General Notes

-Stuck with react testing for state change for every page.
+Stuck with react testing for state change for every page, tried with fireevent for button click, fireevent not triggered so the test is not passing (spy,jestfn, simulate).
+Need more time for these kind of test cases.
+Have followed stackoverflow , react testing library documentation.

 ## Steps to run the Project

 git clone https://github.com/mahavinay/paginationComponent.git
 Open the Project Folder
 npm install - it will install all dependencies npm start - it open a browser window to see the application in localhost

 ## Available Scripts

 In the project directory, you can run:

 npm start